Alexander-Heinz/alexander-heinz.github.io/_posts/2021-04-04-managing-projects-and-requirements-in-anaconda.md

 Now that we have a `requirements.txt` file with required modules, we can install them in a virtual environment using `conda`.

 ### 1. Create a virtual environment for your project in conda
-* To create a new environment without further specifications: type `conda create --name myenv`
+* To create a new environment without and install python on it: type `conda create --name myenv python`

 * To create an environment with a specific version of Python:
     Type `conda create -n myenv python=3.9.2` (where 3.9.2 is your desired version)